 QuakeMap.
 The day after the earthquake, KLL launched a new website, QuakeMap, to serve as a tool for connecting responders and the public’s relief needs in quake-affected districts.
 QuakeMap was a modified instance of Ushahidi, an open-source tool that was initially developed in Kenya to allow citizens to report incidents of violence during the conflict surrounding the country’s 2008 elections.
 It has since been used to facilitate public engagement with crisis response in a number of major disasters and KLL staff had prior experience with the software through their virtual participation in these responses.
 Within a week of launch, Quakemap had been shared widely through social media and local news, and was included as the first link in GoN’s National Information Technology Center (NITC) Earthquake Relief Portal.
 Despite several outages due to heavy site traffic in the first few days, the platform performed well throughout the majority of the response.
 Although a number of similar sites were also put in place in the early days of the response, local efforts quickly consolidated around KLL’s QuakeMap.

 Figure 1 shows the 2,017 individual reports from the public were collected, verified and routed to humanitarian organizations based on their location and the type of request.
 KLL initially envisioned the platform as a hub of verified public reports that would be made freely available to the Government of Nepal and humanitarian actors.
 However it quickly became apparent that a more structured approach to managing these requests would be needed as the volume increased.
-Figure 2 shows the workflow KLL created.
-The approach placed KLL at the center of the public-to-responder network that they were creating—a position that came with significant responsibility.
+The approach adopted placed KLL at the center of the public-to-responder network with significant responsibility.
 First, reports were gathered from social media and SMS messages to a dedicated hotline, telephone calls to KLL’s office, and information sent in by organizations that were traveling from Kathmandu to the surrounding quake-affected areas as part of the response.
-These reports were then processed and classified by KLL who also added or verified geographical information to ensure that they were correctly geo-referenced.
+These reports were then processed and classified by KLL, who also added or verified geographical information to ensure that they were correctly geo-referenced.
 When contact information for the report was available (approximately 80% of the time), KLL would make contact to verify the report and gather additional information or updates as necessary.

 Members of KLL staff told us that, initially, they had no way of no knowing if or when the reports they were so painstakingly entered into the system were being registered or acted upon by the Nepal government or humanitarian organizations.
 So they created a new process whereby a “dispatch” team within KLL would organize verified reports into batches based on geographic location and the type of need expressed.
 These batched reports were then emailed to appropriate organizations including the Nepal Army, humanitarian organizations, and emergent volunteer groups.
 Over 190 organizations signed up to receive these reports using a Google Form developed by KLL.
 Once dispatched to relief organizations, reports were tracked individually through follow-up calls to the contact person and the status updated by KLL.
 When needs were identified as being met, a report was closed.
 Reports that remained open would be re-dispatched during the next batching process.

-***insert figure 2 here***